mimi329/fireworks/README.md

 **make_art** is the main function of the package.

-To understand the function run this and provide an appropriate argument to generate an animation.
+To understand the function run ?make_art and provide an appropriate argument to generate an animation.
 ```
 ?make_art
 make_art(1234)